lzabrocki/matching_env_epi/2.scripts/4_propensity_score_matching.md

 We vary the matching distance to see how covariates balance change:

-1. We first match each treated unit to its closest control unit.
+1. We first match each treated unit to its closest control unit using a caliper equal to a 1 standard deviation of the estimated propensity scores.
-2. We then set the maximum distance (i.e., the caliper) allowed between a treated and control unit to be inferior to 0.5 propensity score standard deviation.
+2. We then set the maximum distance to be inferior to 0.5 propensity score standard deviation.

 Once treated and control units are matched, we assess whether covariates balance has improved.